Key Stages of Software Development

 3. System Analysis

 Once the requirements are defined, the development team analyzes the system’s architecture and design.
-This involves breaking down the project into smaller, manageable components and determining the best technologies and tools to use.
+You can break down the project into smaller pieces and components and determine the best technologies and tools to use.

 4. Planning